Egg Omelet or Scrambled Egg (1 Medium Egg) and Bacon (Cured, Pan-Fried, Cooked) (1 Slice Cooked)

 How to consume bacon (cured, pan fried, cooked), egg omelet or scrambled egg without glucose spikes

-Incorporate non-starchy vegetables such as spinach, bell peppers, or mushrooms into your omelet or scrambled eggs.
-These vegetables are low in carbohydrates and can help stabilize blood sugar levels.
+Add vegetables like spinach, bell peppers, or mushrooms to your omelet or scrambled eggs.
+These are nutrient-dense and help slow down the absorption of glucose.

 Include Healthy Fats